+Public Street Private Access Drive

+Functional Classification (street-to-street) (street-to-drive or drive-to-drive)

+Giassification (feet) (feet)

-Public Street Private Access Drive Functional Classification (street-to-street) (street-to-drive or drive-to-drive) (feet) (feet) Major Arterial 2 350 or block length 350 or block length 1 For single-dwelling units, attached, on local streets only, 25 feet is allowed This applies to street- to-drive spacing only.
+1 For single-dwelling units, attached, on local streets only, 25 feet is allowed.
+This applies to street-to-drive spacing only.
 There is no minimum spacing standard for access points (drive-to-drive) on local streets.
-2 Access standards identified in the Oregon Highway Plan supersede this table on all state highways.